S4ntila/WireTransfer/README.md

 - `/rate` - Check current EUR/RUB exchange rates
 - `/instruction` - Get instructions on the exchange process
 - `/exchange` - Access the exchange menu to buy or sell euros
+- `/reviews` - Access the reviews menu to write or read reviews

 ### Exchange Process

-1. User selects "Buy" or "Sell" from the exchange menu
+1. User selects "Обмен" (Exchange) from the main menu
+2. User chooses transaction type (Buy or Sell)
-2. User enters the amount in euros (0.01-10,000)
+3. User enters the amount in euros
-3. User provides their full name
+4. User provides their full name
-4. User provides their IBAN
+5. User provides their IBAN
+6. User selects their bank from available options
-5. User confirms the exchange request
+7. User confirms the exchange request
-6. Admin receives a notification about the new request
+8. Admin receives a notification about the new request
-7. Admin contacts the user to complete the exchange
+9. Admin contacts the user to complete the exchange

+### Review System

+1. User selects "Отзывы" (Reviews) from the main menu
+2. User can choose to write a review (if they've completed an exchange)
+3. User can choose to read reviews from other customers
+4. Admin can clear all reviews if needed

+## Data Storage

+The bot uses JSON files to store:
+- User IDs who have completed exchanges
+- User IDs who have left reviews
+- Review content

 ## License